 What is an e-bike power setting?

 Power settings adjust the amount of power that flows from the battery to the motor.
-Typically they range from one to five, with power setting “one” being the lowest setting and “five” being the highest setting.
-My bike can also be operated with the power setting at zero meaning that the motor will not get any amperage from the battery and essentially you are riding a normal bike.
+Typically, they range from one to five, with power settings of “one” being the lowest and “five” being the highest.
+My bike can also be operated with the power setting at zero, meaning that the motor will not get any amperage from the battery, and essentially, you are riding a regular bike.
 I can also achieve the same zero assist level by turning the battery off or riding the bike without the battery installed.

-Power settings relate to the maximum speed and the maximum speed will typically only be achieved at the highest setting or when going downhill.
+Power settings relate to the maximum speed, typically only achieved at the highest setting or when going downhill.
 However, power settings also relate to the amount of power associated with the bike climbing steep hills.

 Do you need or want a throttle on your e-bike?

-This introduces the question of how the motor knows to assist the rider.
-If your bike has a throttle then you can vary the amount of power that the motor will get from the battery using the throttle.
-My e-bike does not have a throttle.
+This introduces the question of how the motor can assist the rider.
+If your bike has a throttle, you can vary the amount of power the motor will get from the battery using the throttle.
+My e-bike did not have a throttle.
 E-bikes without throttles are categorized as Class 1 e-bikes.
 The only purpose of the motor is to assist the rider.
+When I added a throttle, my Class 1 e-bike became a Class III e-bike.

 Pedal assist refers to how the bike knows when to help the rider.
 All electric bikes have pedal assist.
-Ideally, the motor would know when the rider wanted some assistance (like when climbing hills) and then the motor would apply power to the wheels to help the rider.
-Of course, if your bike has a throttle then you could manually apply the power to tell the motor when you desire some assistance.
-On electric bicycles without throttles a bicycle with a torque sensor will “feel” the rider pushing on the pedals and then apply the power automatically.
+Ideally, the motor would know when the rider wanted some assistance (like when climbing hills), and then the motor would apply power to the wheels to help the rider.
+Of course, if your bike has a throttle, you could manually use the power to tell the motor when you desire assistance.
+On electric bicycles without throttles, a bike with a torque sensor will “feel” the rider pushing on the pedals and then apply the power automatically.

-Associated with the question of throttle is how a Class 1 e-bike knows to assist me and deliver amperage from the battery to the motor.
+The question of throttle is how a Class 1 e-bike can assist me and deliver amperage from the battery to the motor.
 There are two commonly used methods.
-The first older and less natural method is to use a cadence sensor that notices that the pedals are making a rotation.
-If the pedals are rotated then the motor controller sends the electricity to the battery.
+The first older and less natural method uses a cadence sensor that notices that the pedals are rotating.
+If the pedals are rotated, the motor controller sends the electricity from the battery to the motor.

-The best cadence sensors will require only a small amount of pedal rotation before the controller sends amperage from the battery to the motor.
-All cadence sensors however can be fooled by what is called ghost pedaling where the rider creates the rotation but does not actually push on the pedals.
+The best cadence sensors require only a small amount of pedal rotation before the controller sends amperage from the battery to the motor.
+However, all cadence sensors can be fooled by ghost pedaling, in which the rider creates the rotation but does not actually push on the pedals.
 When ghost pedaling, the motor does all the work.

 Advanced e-bike designs

-Every bike I have talked about so far has a chain between the pedals and the rear wheel.
-In 1975 a patent for a chainless drive bike was issued and Mondo Footloose created an e-bike in Germany that uses this idea.
+So far, every bike I have discussed has a chain between the pedals and the rear wheel.
+In 1975, a patent for a chainless drive bike was issued, and Mondo Footloose created an e-bike in Germany that uses this idea.

-The propulsion for the wheels comes from the electricity through a hub-drive motor in one (or perhaps both) of the wheels.
-The conversion of mechanical motion to electricity between the generator and the battery and then from the battery to the motor will perhaps be 70% efficient.
+The wheels’ propulsion comes from electricity through a hub-drive motor in one (or perhaps both) of the wheels.
+The conversion of mechanical motion to electricity between the generator and the battery and then from the battery to the motor will possibly be 70% efficient.
 Is there a battery?
 I am not sure.
-Another question is does the e-bike have regenerative braking like an electric car?
-Again I am not sure.
+Another question is, does the e-bike have regenerative braking like an electric car?
+Again, I am not sure.

 Thinking about these chainless e-bike designs, it would be interesting if the generator size were to be customized to the rider.
-Stronger riders could turn a larger generator whereas other riders could use a smaller generator.
+Stronger riders could turn a larger generator, whereas others could use a smaller generator.
 The generator could recharge a battery and have nothing to do with the locomotion of the bike.
-Indeed the bike could be used as a stationary exercise bike and then taken out for a ride later.
+Indeed, the bike could be used as a stationary exercise bike and then taken out for a ride later.

 E-bikes without wheels!

-The following picture is a bike that is really different and I wonder how well it works.
-You can tell by the picture right away that it comes from Canada.
-Someday I would love to try it, but it is unlikely that my RV will be in Canada when it is snowing.
+The following picture shows a very different bike, and I wonder how well it works.
+You can tell from the picture right away that it is from Canada.
+Someday, I would love to try it, but it is unlikely that my RV will be in Canada when it is snowing.

-How to first learn how to ride an e-bike
+How to first learn to ride an e-bike

 This list assumes you already know how to ride a bicycle.

-- Put the bicycle in the lowest gear or at least a lower gear.
-This will make starting out from a standing start easier.
+• Put the bicycle in the lowest gear or at least a lower gear.
+This will make starting from a standing start easier.

-- After you are moving increase the power assist level by one step.
-At this time, as you are pedaling you should feel the assistance from the motor start helping you pedal.
+• After you get moving and riding the bike without the motor assisting your pedaling effort, increase the power assist level by one step.
+At this point, as you pedal, you should feel the motor’s assistance start helping you pedal.

 Do not start in high gear or at a high power assist level until you are used to how the bike feels when accelerating.
 High pedal assist levels can supply quicker acceleration than casual bicycle riders cannot equal.